 Uttarakhand: Six dead as helicopter carrying pilgrims crashes near Kedarnath

+Chief Minister Pushkar Dhami said that an inquiry has been ordered into the accident.

-Six persons died in Uttarakhand’s Phata village on Tuesday after a helicopter carrying pilgrims to Kedarnath crashed, ANI reported.
+Six persons died on Tuesday after a helicopter carrying Kedarnath pilgrims crashed near Uttarakhand’s Garud Chatti, The Indian Express reported.
+Officials have reached the spot for relief and rescue operations.

+An unidentified Directorate General of Civil Aviation official said that the helicopter crashed due to bad weather.

+Uttarakhand Chief Minister Pushkar Dhami said that an inquiry has been ordered into the accident.

-Officials have left for the spot for relief and rescue operations.
+“SDRF [State Disaster Response Fund] and district administration teams have reached the spot for relief and rescue work,” Dhami said.

 Union Civil Aviation Minister Jyotiraditya Scindia said that the crash was extremely unfortunate.
 He added that the Centre is constantly in touch with the state government to ascertain the magnitude of the loss, and is constantly monitoring the situation.